 Judging Shoes Too Quickly

-Once you’ve bought a pair of shoes and taken a run or two in them, it can be tempting to begin to hate them if you feel little twinges or discomfort while running in them.
+Once you’ve bought a pair of shoes and taken a run or two in them, it can be tempting to begin to hate them if you feel little twinges or discomfort.

 Don’t be too quick to judge them, though.
 Running shoes can take up to 30 miles to wear in and mold to your feet.